CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_when_to_introduce_solid_foods_html.md

 Introduce potentially allergenic foods when other foods are introduced.

-Potentially allergenic foods include cow’s milk products, eggs, fish, shellfish, tree nuts, peanuts, wheat, soy, and sesame.
-Drinking cow’s milk or fortified soy beverages is not recommended until your child is older than 12 months, but other cow’s milk products, such as yogurt, can be introduced before 12 months.
-If your child has severe eczema and/or egg allergy, talk with your child’s doctor or nurse about when and how to safely introduce foods with peanuts.
+Potentially allergenic foods include cowaÌ‚â‚¬TMs milk products, eggs, fish, shellfish, tree nuts, peanuts, wheat, soy, and sesame.
+Drinking cowaÌ‚â‚¬TMs milk or fortified soy beverages is not recommended until your child is older than 12 months, but other cowaÌ‚â‚¬TMs milk products, such as yogurt, can be introduced before 12 months.
+If your child has severe eczema and/or egg allergy, talk with your childaÌ‚â‚¬TMs doctor or nurse about when and how to safely introduce foods with peanuts.

 How Should I Prepare Food for My Child to Eat?
 ----------------------------------------------

-At first, it’s easier for your child to eat foods that are mashed, pureed, or strained and very smooth in texture.
+At first, itaÌ‚â‚¬TMs easier for your child to eat foods that are mashed, pureed, or strained and very smooth in texture.
 It can take time for your child to adjust to new food textures.
 Your child might cough, gag, or spit up.
-As your baby’s oral skills develop, thicker and lumpier foods can be introduced.
+As your babyaÌ‚â‚¬TMs oral skills develop, thicker and lumpier foods can be introduced.

 Some foods are potential [choking hazards](/nutrition/InfantandToddlerNutrition/foods-and-drinks/choking-hazards.html), so it is important to feed your child foods that are the right texture for his or her development.
 To help prevent choking, prepare foods that can be easily dissolved with saliva and do not require chewing.
 Feed small portions and encourage your baby to eat slowly.
 Always watch your child while he or she is eating.